kubernetes/kubernetes/docs/proposals/sysctl.md

 In Kubernetes we want to allow to set these parameters within a pod specification in order to enable the use of the platform for those applications.

+In docker version 1.11.1 it is possible to change kernel parameters inside privileged containers.
+However, the process is purely manual and the changes are applied across all containers affecting entire host system.
+It is not possible to set the parameters within a non-privileged container.

+With [docker#19265](https://github.com/docker/docker/pull/19265) docker-run as of 1.12.0
+supports setting sysctls during the container creation process.

 Some examples are: